-Peer to peer lending is a form of unsecured personal loan (unsecured business loans are also available in UK and Australia, but those should not be reviewed here).
+Peer to peer lending is a form of unsecured personal loan (unsecured business loans are also available in USA, Canada and Australia, but those should not be reviewed here).
 That means there is no lien on assets – the loan is not collateral in cases of no payment.
 In Zopa, for example, an experienced industry player that focuses on good credit borrowers, the estimated total “losses” ( unsecured loans never repaid) is around 0.5% annually.
 It can be assumed that other Peer to Peer lenders have higher loss rates, though these numbers are often not published.

 No Credit Risk

 The peer- to- peer industry requires borrowers to fill out online application forms for loans.
 Unlike typical credit applications, they only count the application as a ‘soft’ inquiry on your credit report, which does not negatively impact your credit score.
 If the loan is approved, your interest rate will be determined according to your requested loan amount, credit score, credit history, and loan term, among other potential factors.

 Since different places in the UK have their own regulations about investing and securities, borrowing from P2PL is not allowed everywhere.

 The concept of P2P lending is quite straight forward.
 There are two types of participants in this market: lenders (as a form of investment), and borrowers (a form of loan).
 These two interconnect through an advanced platform wherein investors bid on loan proposals using a “Reverse Auction” format.